BradCoffield/APIs-for-librarians/_libguides/list-guides-by-subject.md

 ##### Notes for implementation:

 {:.code-notes}
+* To get some of the information that you'll need below you'll need to login to the admin area of your LibGuides.
+In the orange bar click Tools > API > Endpoints v1.1 > GET Guides.
-* `foo1` and `foo2` are placeholders.
+* `foo1` and `foo2` are placeholders for site id and your authorization key.
 Fill these in with the information provided by Springshare.
 * `status=1` refers to published guides.
 * `subject_ids=38607` refers to the specific code for the subject 'business' in our system.
 You'll need to replace that number.
+You can find the information you need by going to Admin > Metadata & URLs.
+You'll be on the page that lists your system's subjects and in the left column is the ID.
 * The `#business-guides` is what links your JS to your HTML.
 The ID here needs to match the ID of the UL in your code.

 ##### The code itself: